 Identify your target audience clearly and design the survey questions keeping them at the back of your mind.
 Be aware of the age, gender, and other such respondent demographics as they would help in creating exclusive survey forms.
 Also, consider your audience for the timings of the survey.
 For instance, if you are sending employee surveys, sending them the survey during the weekdays during your office timings will be most suitable.

-2) Create surveys that appeal in the first go
+2. Create Surveys that appeal in the First Go

 The survey design is the first thing that your respondent notices.
 A well-put up survey with enthralling color schemes, an attractive background, and apt pictures does the work of a silent ambassador for your brand.
 If the respondent finds the visual appeal of your surveys impressive he/she will surely opt-in to leave a feedback for your survey.